 Meet The Tutors

-Major: English of Literary and Cultural Studies
+Major: English Literature and Cultural Studies

 Year: Fourth Year

 Brittany is a part of the co-op program and works at a technology company based in Mason.
 When she isn't on campus, she is usually spending time in her hometown of Cleveland.